-Overview/Recent Changes:

-Hurricane and Storm Surge Warnings now in effect for the Florida Keys.

-Potentially significant flooding is possible across the metro areas of Southeast Florida.

-Eta will approach the Keys tonight.
-Tropical-storm-force winds may last into tomorrow across parts of South Florida and Keys.
+Overview/Recent Changes: Hurricane and Storm Surge Warnings remain for the Keys Potentially significant flooding is possible across the metro areas of Southeast Florida.
+Tropical-storm-force winds to begin soon in South Florida and the Keys.
 Impacts will extend well away from the center

-Current Florida Radar

-As of 9:50 AM ET
+Current Florida Radar As of 3:20 PM ET